How to Combat Card Data Breaches?

 Maintenance of security controls laid down has to be ensured that they have been followed for on-going compliance.
 “Safe harbor” is a defence for organizations which organization can demonstrate that they were in complete compliance with the PCI DSS standard at the time of a breach.

-Proactive footsteps has to be taken towards the compliance with RBI circular dated 27-02-2013 and Payment Brands (VISA/Master Card) mandate with planned milestones at the earliest with Establishing, Controlling and Monitoring Security posture with enhancing and cultivating the information security best practices related to card data in your organization and timely initiation of the exercise will help attain customer confidence, avoid financial losses, law suits and non-compliance fees.
+In order to combat card data breaches, proactive footsteps has to be taken towards the compliance with RBI circular dated 27-02-2013 and Payment Brands (VISA/Master Card) mandate with planned milestones at the earliest with Establishing, Controlling and Monitoring Security posture with enhancing and cultivating the information security best practices related to card data in your organization and timely initiation of the exercise will help attain customer confidence, avoid financial losses, law suits and non-compliance fees.